parks

 Manitou Park and Beach

-To get there, follow Naramata Road and take a left on Robinson Avenue to take you towards the town’s centre.
-When you arrive into Naramata, take a left on 4th Street and this road will take you directly to Manitou Beach and Park as well as a boat launch.
+To get there, simply follow Naramata Road and turn left on Robinson Avenue toward the village centre.
+Then take a left on 4th Street, which leads directly to Manitou Park, the beach, and the nearby boat launch.